Here is a testimony on the financial education as supported by the modern women.

 Sadie Chung is a petite fifty-nine-year-old woman with stylishly bobbed ebony hair and the taut body of a woman twenty years her junior.
-As she sat in the hot tub, though, I noticed a slight puffiness to her face.
+As she sat in the hot tub, though, I noticed a slight puffiness in her face.
 Worry lines creased her brow.
 For a decade, she lived in Hong Kong with her investment-banker husband while working as a travel writer.
 Then he was transferred to Boston, where they lived until his death four years ago.
 Sadie still writes poetry and short fiction(her stories about life in China appear frequently in magazines), and she is occasionally a guest on TV talk shows.

 From her husband, Sadie inherited $1.5 million in stocks, bonds, annuities, and insurance, plus some real estate.
 From her writing and other activities, she earns anywhere from $40,000 to $150,000 a year, depending on sales of her writing and the number of speaking engagements she accepts, although she’s beginning to slow down.
 Eventually, she hopes to rechannel her energies toward her literacy volunteer work with youngsters in the Roxbury area of Boston.

 Sadie’s financial life allows her to live comfortably, yet she’s confused and overwhelmed by the cornucopia of investments her husband left behind.
-She finds it difficult to keep track of everything she owns, and she feels that her husband’s longtime broker (and sometime fishing buddy) is both intimidating and condescending.
+She finds it difficult to keep track of everything she owns, and she feels that her husband’s longtime broker (and sometimes fishing buddy) is both intimidating and condescending.
 This irritates and offends her, but she isn’t sure what to do about it.

 The last of the women is Betty Scott, a forty-two-year-old who lives in San Francisco.
 Betty earns $76,000 a year as a lawyer for a ﬁrm that specializes in environmental issues.
 An energetic blonde with an equally energetic personality, Betty has devoted her life to her career.
 Building her reputation, growing her client list, and making money have been the center of her universe, and everything else has been either pushed to the margins or simply put on hold, including some of the basic things on which her contemporaries have focused: settling down with a partner and establishing roots.
 The one special thing she owns is a Victorian house, which she recently bought and which she plans to renovate.